 The alarming message of climate change is felt in this impressive work, however, the yellows and pinks expelled by the refinery take on a nearly abstract quality, creating a beautiful image independent of the subject matter.
 Dovecot weavers used many natural wools for this work, with the resulting image taking on a powerful presence as a large rug.

-Edition 4/7 is currently available for sale.
+Edition 4 of 7 is currently available for sale.